cykyy/unms-ros-sync/README.md

 [Make  sure the same '30mbps' package is available in routerOS]
 3. Crontab runs the script and 'ABC1' gets created on router.
 4. Someone changes password of 'ABC1' on router from winbox.
-5. Next 5 minutes the script runs again and updates the password from CRM (meaning to change any value we have to change in CRM.
-But if we want to achive otherwise then use we have to use 'Custom-Config' tag on CRM clients or archive them on CRM.)
+5. Next 1 minute the script runs again and updates the password from CRM (meaning to change any value we have to change in CRM.
+But if we want to achive otherwise then we have to use 'Custom-Config' tag on CRM clients or archive them on CRM.)
 ```

 ## Features & Rules: